This article has links to products and services we love, which we may make commission from.

 Distilleries on the North Coast 500

-The water of life, whisky, plays such a large part of Scottish culture and tourism.
+The water of life, whisky, plays a large part in Scottish culture and tourism.

-For those who like a dram and/or a wee story during their holiday should check out one of the many whisky distilleries dotted around the east coast of the NC500 such as Dunnet Bay Distillery (Dunnet near John o’ Groats), the Balblair Distillery or Glenmorangie (close to Tain), Dalmore Distillery, GlenWyvis, and Glen Ord Distillery (near Dingwall).
+Those who like a dram and/or a wee story during their holiday should check out one of the many whisky distilleries dotted around the east coast of the NC500, such as Dunnet Bay Distillery (Dunnet near John o’ Groats), the Balblair Distillery or Glenmorangie (close to Tain), Dalmore Distillery, GlenWyvis, and Glen Ord Distillery (near Dingwall).

-There is a zero-tolerance for drink driving in Scotland.
+However, there is zero tolerance for drunk driving in Scotland.

-This means that the ‘day after’ is just a big of an issue as the night before.
+This means the ‘day after’ is just as big of an issue as the night before.

 Please ensure you have a designated driver or dip into the distilleries with a pre-arranged bus/driver tour.

-If whisky wets your whistle you want to head west to the Isle of Islay and pay homage to her eleven distilleries (best make it a long weekend trip).
+If whisky wets your whistle, plan a trip to the Isle of Islay and pay homage to her eleven distilleries.

 Fin